OI-wiki/i18n/docs/misc/hill-climbing.md

 ### Sample 1 [「JSOI2008」Spherical space generator](https://www.luogu.com.cn/problem/P4035)

-Problem: Given $n$ points in $n$-dimensional space, knowing that they are on the same $n$-dimensional sphere, find the center of the sphere. $n \leq 10$ , and the absolute value of the coordinate does not exceed $10000$ .
+Problem: Given $n$ points in $n$-dimensional space, knowing that they are on the same $n$-dimensional sphere, find the center of the sphere. $n \leq 10$ , and the absolute value of the coordinates does not exceed $10000$ .

 Obviously, the unimodal function can be solved by hill climbing.
 The algorithm of this question:

 1. Initialize the center of the sphere to the center of gravity of each given point (that is, its dimensional coordinates are the average value of the dimensional coordinates of all the given points) to reduce enumeration operations.
 2. For the current sphere center , find the average of the Euclidean distance from each known point to the center of the sphere.
 3. Traverse all known points.
-Record a change value cans (record each dimension separately) for the Euclidean distance of each point.
+Record a change value $\mathit{cans}$ (record each dimension separately) for the Euclidean distance of each point.
 If it is greater than the average value, add the difference to the change value, otherwise subtract it.
 In fact, there is no need to check the size, as long as the absolute value is not considered, the coordinates can be directly calculated.
-This process can be transformed into a new center of the sphere pushing it back and forth, pulling it in the direction of the point when it touches a point too far away, and pushing it in the opposite direction when it touches a point too close.
+This process can be transformed into a new center of the sphere pushing it back and forth, {pull|push}ing it when it is too {far|close} to the center of sphere.
-4. Multiply the recorded cans by the temperature, update the center of the sphere, and go back to step 2.
+4. Multiply the recorded $\mathit{cans}$ by the temperature, update the center of the sphere, and go back to step 2.
 5. End when the temperature is less than a given threshold.

 Therefore, when we update the center of the sphere, we cannot directly add the changed value, but add the product of the changed value and the temperature.